Capitol rioter Stager transferred to Arkansas prison

 After notifying the sheriff's office, Stager was arrested by FBI agents in Conway on Jan.
 14, 2021, and remained in the D.C. jail until being transferred after his July 24 sentencing to FDC Philadelphia, which is an administrative security federal detention center.

-The Bureau of Prisons website first listed Stager as being in Bureau of Prisons custody on Aug.
+The Bureau of Prisons website first listed Stager as being in its custody on Aug.
 15. He was in the Philadelphia prison at that time, according to the website.

 Contreras sentenced Stager to 52 months in prison and gave him credit for the 31 months he served in the D.C. jail.